fehmi/simply.js/docs/framer.md

 }
 ```

-After each mount, Framer executes a function named `framerComponentMounted()` defined within the `methods` of your Simply.js component.
+After each mount, Framer executes a function named `framerComponentMounted()` defined within the `lifecycle` of your Simply.js component.
 You can handle it as follows:

 ```html
 <html>